samowo01/samowo01/README.md

 📫 You can reach me at royalfingerz@gmail.com.

 - 👨 Pronouns I identify with:  He/Him
-- 🌱 I’m currently learning react deeply.
+- 🌱 I’m currently learning react to its depth.
-- 👨‍⚕️ I'm a medical student with deep interest in using tech to create medical solutions
+- 👨‍⚕️ I'm a medical student with great interest in using tech to create medical solutions.
-- 💬 I think deeply about maths, physics, medicine and philosphy 🎺
+- 💬 I think deeply about maths, physics, medicine and philosphy.
-- ⚡ Fun fact: I play the drums 🥁. shhh dont tell anyone 😄

-### Hi there 👋

 <!--
 **samowo01/samowo01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.